TPZF/ngEO-LWS/README.md

 - MongoDB Community Edition version 3.4
 - On windows and Mac OS, set mongod path in environment variables (you can call it from everywhere)

+## Configuration

+See on src/config directory and define :

+- database access, account, password,
+- host,
+- account / password for authentication on catalogs
+- etc.

 ## Starting/Stoping/Testing Server
 >Linux commands